maurusrv/advent-of-code/README.md

 ## Rust
 ### Configuration
+1. Used `cargo` to setup folder.
-1. to run test `cargo test`
+2. to run test `cargo test`
-2. `criterion` is used for benchmarking.
+3. `criterion` is used for benchmarking.
-3. to run benchmark: `cargo bench`
+4. to run benchmark: `cargo bench`
 ### Learnings
 1. Created the folder as a library crate for now.
 2. Read that the unit tests for each module is included within its own file.